 The new home is like any other you’d see on a quiet, residential Chicago street.
 Outside, a large back yard makes a great spot for cookouts –or just hanging out.
 Inside, a shared kitchen, dining room and living room invite residents to build friendships.
 Large bedrooms provide quiet space and privacy.

-Most CILA residents spend their weekdays at Esperanza’s Adult Day Training Program.
+Most CILA residents spend their weekdays at Esperanza’s Adult Day Program.
 Others work in the community, earning money that they can save or spend.
 Weekends, or course, are for relaxing and fun.
 Each home is staffed at all times, ensuring that residents are supported and safe.
 The CILA program is making a huge difference for residents.
 Residents are growing skills and their lives, as well as the lives of their family members, are being transformed thanks to the support of Esperanza.
 “I have a lot of good in me,” says Tee, a resident of Esperanza’s newest home. “ I just need a little help.”
-Please, make a gift to Esperanza today.

 This home is a much-needed resource, but also a significant investment of time, effort and financial resources.
 But we have also invested much care and love.
 Like every home, it will require maintenance, mortgage payments, and more.
 Your donation today will ensure Esperanza’s ability to continue providing skill-building for Tee and her housemates in a supportive, family-like environment for years to come.
 “I want to learn to take care of myself,” Tee says with determination.
 “I want to try my best.”